Macroctopus: Global distribution

-M. maorum is commonly found in the waters of New Zealand and South Australia. preferring temperate to subantarctic waters.
-In New Zealand they are found off the coasts of both the North and South islands.
-M. maorum is also common in the waters of the islands surrounding New Zealand including Campbell, Chatham and Auckland islands.
+M. maorum is commonly found in the waters of New Zealand and South Australia, preferring temperate to sub-antarctic waters.
+In New Zealand they are found off the coasts of both the North and South islands, and is one of the most common species of octopus in the country.
+M. maorum is also common in the waters of the islands surrounding New Zealand including Campbell, Chatham and Auckland Islands.
 In Southeast Tasmania, at Eaglehawk Bay the site of a commercial fishery is the only known inshore location where the M. maorum have been known to gather in large numbers year round.